XCore64/hp-510-p137cb-efi-hackintosh/README.md

 * Generate new SMBIOS data using [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/)
 * Remove '-v' flag if text/verbose boot is a bother
 * Remove 'dart=0' flag if you do have issues getting VMware or VirtualBox to work
-* Set 'Computer Sleep' and 'Display Sleep' to never on System Preferences > Energy Saver if Intel HD Graphics 530
+* Set 'Computer Sleep' and 'Display Sleep' to never on System Preferences > Energy Saver if using Intel HD Graphics 530
 * Uncheck 'Put hard disks to sleep when possible' on System Preferences > Energy Saver if CD/DVD drive is present due to kernel panic

 ## Hardware Specifications